dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 Due to the cost, calls to `ListBucket` should be limited

 Thumbs should use the iiif-net library to check expected sizes of thumbnails for an image, and there needs to be some logic to not remove thumbs that are within 2-3 pixels of the expected to avoid off-by-one errors in thumbnail generation.
-These off-by-one errors occur due to rounding errors in cantaloupe thumbs generation, more detgails can be found [here](https://github.com/dlcs/protagonist/pull/819)
+These off-by-one errors occur due to rounding errors in cantaloupe thumbs generation, more details can be found [here](https://github.com/dlcs/protagonist/pull/819)

 System thumbs will need to be left alone.
 In order to make it so this doesn't differ from the system thumbs in engine, a  value needs to be created that can be used by both engine and the cleanup handler.
 This is used by these projects through the options pattern in .Net.
 One of the ways to do this, is a parameter store variable that is exposed to the engine and orchestrator via an environment variable